Nihal1148/Find-S/README.md

 # Find-S
 The following code demonstrates the find s algorithm using python

-** Create Excel file Weather.csv and save it in same path
+'''Create Excel file Weather.csv and save it in same path'''

 import csv
 def loadCsv(filename):